June 29, 2020 -- The landscape of COVID-19 testing is evolving rapidly -- for better and worse.

 For countries that are still at the beginning of the crisis, taking these steps could improve the chances of success, while for the others, they will likely be among the key considerations to prepare for the next surge.

-Justin Saeks is the publisher of Kalorama Information, part of Science and Medicine Group.
+Justin Saeks is an analyst with market research firm Kalorama Information, part of Science and Medicine Group.

 Disclosure: LabPulse.com is a sister company of Kalorama Information.